CCI-MOC/hil/docs/testing.md

 might include calling not only user_create() and user_delete(), but also changing the password, adding a user to a group, and so forth.
-The intention is to ensure particular user stories function as they are supposed to, and ensure that scenarios which shouldn''t happen don''t.
+The intention is to ensure particular user stories function as they are supposed to, and ensure that scenarios which shouldn't happen don't.

 Integration tests exercise the entire stack, from the highest level API to the lowest level driver.
 These tests will likely require physical switch